SARVLM: A Vision Language Foundation Model for Semantic Understanding in SAR Imagery: Experiment

 \subsection{Implementation Details}

 We develop SARCLIP based on the OpenCLIP framework.
 Automatic mixed-precision (AMP) training is employed to reduce memory usage.
-We adopt ResNet-50, ViT-B-32, and ViT-L-14 as image backbones, with learning rates set to 5e-4, 5e-5, and 5e-5, respectively.
-ResNet-50 is trained for 30 epochs, while ViT-B-32 and ViT-L-14 are trained for 10 epochs.
+We adopt ResNet-50, ViT-B-32, and ViT-L-14 as image backbones, with learning rates set to 5e-4, 5e-5, 5e-5, and 5e-5, respectively.
+ResNet-50 is trained for 30 epochs, while ViT-B-32, ViT-B-16, and ViT-L-14 are trained for 10 epochs.
 The batch size is set to 256.
 Training is accelerated using the Adam optimizer, combined with a linear warm-up and cosine learning rate schedule.
-Downstream experiments are conducted using the wise-ft \cite{wise-ft} framework.
+Downstream experiments are conducted using the wise-ft \cite{wise-ft} and SLM\cite{SeLo} framework.
 For the downstream target recognition task, we freeze the image backbone and fine-tune only the linear classification layers for 10,000 epochs.
 All experiments are conducted on two 80GB NVIDIA H100 GPUs.
+For SAR imagery caption task, we employ optical image caption dataset HQRS-210K as pretrained data.